 A 15 year-old neutered male Chihuahua was presented to a university teaching hospital for further evaluation of acute vomiting, anorexia, hyperbilirubinemia and elevated liver enzymes.
 The abdominal ultrasound was suggestive of acute severe pancreatitis resulting in extrabiliary bile duct obstruction.
-In addition, the gastric wall contained intramural gas consistent with gastric pneumatosis (figure 1).
+In addition, the gastric wall contained intramural gas consistent with gastric pneumatosis (Figure 1).

 A conservative medical management was initiated that included pain management, fluid therapy and nasogastric tube feeding.
 Despite the outlined therapy, the dog’s severe hyperbilirubinemia (15 mg/dl, RI 0-0.5 mg/dl) persisted and he remained anorexic.
 The repeat complete blood cell count revealed worsening severe neutrophilic leukocytosis (WBC=71 K/uL, RI 5-15 K/uL).
 An abdominal CT was performed to further evaluate the hepatobiliary tract and rule out other causes of persistent physical and clinicopathological abnormalities.
-The CT showed moderate amount of gas within the gastric wall, small amount of free peritoneal gas, and ongoing severe pancreatitis (figure 2 an 3).
+The CT showed moderate amount of gas within the gastric wall, small amount of free peritoneal gas, and ongoing severe pancreatitis (Figure 2 and 3).

 Due to the concerns with respect to possible gastric wall necrosis leading to the gastric wall perforation in conjunction with persistent extrabiliary duct obstruction resulting in refractory hyperbilirubinemia, the decision was made to perform an exploratory laparotomy.
 Upon surgical exploration, no source of free peritoneal gas was identified and the serosal surface of the gastric wall appeared normal; the pancreas looked edematous and inflamed.
 The liver and pancreas were biopsied prior to the abdominal closure.
 Intraoperatively, the dog developed severe arterial hypotension refractory to volume resuscitation and requiring an initiation of norepinephrine infusion.
 The dog’s severe hypotension persisted after the completion of the surgery and resulted in death 24 hours after the conclusion of the surgical exploration.
 The histopathologic evaluation of the pancreas was consistent with severe pancreatitis.